alexharri/website/posts/clipboard.md

 });
 ```

-<SmallNote>I really like that `ClipboardItem` accepts a key-value store.
+<SmallNote>I like that `ClipboardItem` accepts a key-value store.
 It nicely aligns with the idea of using a data structure that makes illegal states unrepresentable, as discussed in [Parse, don't validate][parse_dont_validate].</SmallNote>

 [parse_dont_validate]: https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/#:~:text=Use%20a%20data%20structure%20that%20makes%20illegal%20states%20unrepresentable